Ophthalmic nerve

 The ophthalmic nerve (CN V_{1}) is a sensory nerve of the head.
-It is one of three divisions of the trigeminal nerve (CN V), a cranial nerve.
+It is one of three divisions of the trigeminal nerve (CN V), the fifth cranial nerve.
 It has three major branches which provide sensory innervation to the eye, and the skin of the upper face and anterior scalp, as well as other structures of the head.

 Structure

 Origin

 The ophthalmic nerve is the first branch of the trigeminal nerve (CN V), the first and smallest of its three divisions.
 It arises from the superior part of the trigeminal ganglion.

 Course

 It passes anterior-ward along the lateral wall of the cavernous sinus inferior to the oculomotor nerve (CN III) and trochlear nerve (CN IV).
 It exits the skull into the orbit through the superior orbital fissure.

 Branches

 Within the skull, the ophthalmic nerve produces: